-9. PROPOSED TRANSACTIONS
+7. PROPOSED TRANSACTIONS

-As at the date of this MD&A there are no proposed asset or business acquisition or disposition where the Board of Directors or senior management believes that confirmation of the decision by the Board of Directors is probable or with which the Board of Directors and senior management have decided to proceed.
+As at the date of this MD&A there are no proposed transactions where the Board of Directors or senior management believes that confirmation of the decision by the Board is probable or with which the Board and senior management have decided to proceed.

-10. LIQUIDITY AND CAPITAL RESOURCES
+8. LIQUIDITY AND CAPITAL RESOURCES